seiferla/FiBo/docs/RUP_Architecture.md

 In case that an emulated mobile phone is used, and also the backend is running on the same physical machine, we recommend to have at least four CPU cores.

-### Implementation View
+### 4.12. <a name='ImplementationView'></a>Implementation View

 The FiBo implementation model follows a layered architecture pattern, with three core layers: the presentation layer, the application layer, and the data access layer.
 Each layer has its own subsystems, which are responsible for specific functionalities.
 The layers and subsystems are described in detail below:

 1. Presentation Layer:
     The presentation layer is responsible for the app's user interface and interacts directly with the user.
 This layer consists of the following subsystems:
-    - User Interface: This subsystem manages the Android app's user interface and handles user input and output
+    * User Interface: This subsystem manages the Android app's user interface and handles user input and output
-    - Authentication and Authorization: This subsystem is responsible for authenticating users and authorizing their access to the app's functionality.

 2. Application Layer:
     The application layer provides the business logic and implements the use cases of the FiBo app.
 This layer consists of the following subsystems:
-    - Cashflow Management: This subsystem manages the cashflows ("cash transactions") made by the user and communicates with the data access layer to store and retrieve transaction data.
+    * Cashflow Management: This subsystem manages the cashflows ("cash transactions") made by the user and communicates with the data access layer to store and retrieve transaction data.
-    - Backend Integration: This subsystem is responsible for integrating the Android app with the Django backend and communicates with the data access layer to retrieve and send data to the backend.
+    * Backend Integration: This subsystem is responsible for integrating the Android app with the Django backend and communicates with the data access layer to retrieve and send data to the backend.
+    * Authentication and Authorization: This subsystem is responsible for authenticating users and authorizing their access to the app's functionality by storing tokens issued by the backend which are used later on.

 3. Data Access Layer:
     The data access layer is responsible for managing the app's data and communicating with the Django backend.
 This layer consists of the following subsystems:
-    - API Integration: This subsystem communicates with the Django backend's API to retrieve and send data to the app.
+    * API Integration: This subsystem communicates with the Django backend's API to retrieve and send data to the app.
-    - Data Storage: This subsystem is responsible for storing and sending data from and to the database
+    * Data Storage: This subsystem is responsible for storing and sending data from and to the database
+    * Device Data Storage: This subsystem is responsible for storing and analyzing tokens to identify an authenticated and authorized user.

 Architecturally significant components of the FiBo implementation model include: